pascalkrautm/002---Audio-News-Podcast-Generator/README.md

                         break
                     else:
-                        print(r"Your answer may not comply, please note that you may only press 'g' or 'e'") while True:
+                        print(r"Your answer may not comply, please note that you may only press 'g' or 'e'")

+As soon as the user has completely answered all the questions about the parameters, the program asks him whether he wants to save them for the next session.
+If the user chooses "y" and thus to save, the file parameters.pkl is created in the background, which the program then accesses the next time.
+If, on the other hand, the user chooses "n" and thus does not want to save, the program already begins with the next query.

+                while True:
                     engine_save_parameter = Helper.ask_to_save_parameter()
                     if engine_save_parameter == "y":